Civil list: Civil List pensions

 These are pensions traditionally granted by the Sovereign from the Civil List upon the recommendation of the First Lord of the Treasury.
-The Civil List Act 1837 applied the condition that any new pensions should be "granted to such persons only as have just claims on the royal beneficence or who by their personal services to the Crown, or by the performance of duties to the public, or by their useful discoveries in science and attainments in literature and the arts, have merited the gracious consideration of their sovereign and the gratitude of their country."
+The Civil List Act 1837 (1 & 2 Vict. c.
+2) applied the condition that any new pensions should be "granted to such persons only as have just claims on the royal beneficence or who by their personal services to the Crown, or by the performance of duties to the public, or by their useful discoveries in science and attainments in literature and the arts, have merited the gracious consideration of their sovereign and the gratitude of their country."
 Famous recipients include William Wordsworth, William Barnes, Geraldine Jewsbury, Margaret Oliphant, Christopher Logue, and Molly Parkin.
 (Lord Byron is often said to have received a civil list pension, but his mother was the actual recipient.)
 As of 1911, a sum of £1,200 was allotted each year from the Civil List, in addition to the pensions already in force.
 From a Return issued in 1908, the total of Civil List pensions payable in that year amounted to £24,665.
 In the financial year 2012–13 the annual cost of Civil List pensions paid to 53 people was £126,293.
-New Civil List pensions continue to be awarded occasionally.
+As of 2012, new Civil List pensions were still occasionally awarded.